Street photography Masterclass Weekend Workshop

-- Learn advanced techniques for composition and the use of light
+- Modules covering advanced techniques for composition and the use of light

-This full weekend Masterclass is designed to take your street photography to the next level.
-With our time together split between the classroom and the streets, this intermediate level street photography course will stretch you, challenge your creativity and help steer you towards your goals as a photographer.
+This full weekend street photography masterclass is designed to take your work to the next level.
+With our time together split between the classroom and the streets, the weekend will stretch you, challenge your creativity and help steer you towards your goals as a photographer.

-With a maximum of six participants, this challenging street photography workshop offers an in-depth, intensive and immersive learning experience.
-The course will focus on building on your existing knowledge (we assume you already a street photographer with a reasonable understanding of your digital or film camera) and will take your skills to a new level.
-With such a small group, there will be ample time for one-to-one discussion, coaching, critique and mentoring.
+The course will focus on building on your existing knowledge (we assume you already a street photographer with a good grasp of the photographic basics) and will take your skills to a new level.
+With such a small group (maximum 6 participants), there will be ample time for one-to-one discussion, coaching, critique and mentoring.

-- 7pm: Supper, discussion and drinks (optional – cost not included)
+- 7pm: Dinner, discussion and drinks (optional – cost not included)

 - Session 1 – Advanced Composition

 - Session 3 – Project Development (1)

 - 1.30pm: Shooting on the streets: an individual exercise tailored for each person (and 1-to-1 sessions)

 - 9am: Shooting on the streets (and 1-to-1 sessions)

 - Please note that this is not an introductory workshop; it is for experienced street photographers who want to raise their game.